adriandoinea/bill-e/README.md

 # Bill-e

 An intuitive and user-friendly expense tracker built with Next.js.
-This app helps users manage their finances by allowing them to track expenses and incomes, set budgets, and analyse transactions data through charts and insights.
+This app helps users manage their finances by allowing them to track expenses and incomes, set budgets, and analyse transactions data through charts and insights. <br>
 You can check out the live version at [bill-e.org](https://bill-e.org).

 ## Features